 Three POWs found an abandoned lifeboat and managed to climb in but found it had no oars.
 With the rough seas, they could not maneuver it to help other POWs.
 According to the survivors, the Arisan Maru and sank sometime after dark on Tuesday, October 24, 1944.
 Oliver – who was not in the boat – stated he heard men using what he called “GI whistles” to contact each other.
 “They were blowing these GI whistles in the night.
 This weird moaning sound.
 I can’t describe it.”

-Men were heard calling the names of other men in the dark.
+POWs were heard calling out the names of other men late into the night.
 The next morning there were just waves.
-Oliver and three other men were picked up by a Japanese destroyer and taken to Formosa and finally sent to Japan.
-The next day the three men in the boat picked up two more survivors and later made it to China and freedom.
+Oliver and three other men were picked up by a Japanese destroyer and taken to Formosa before finally being sent to Japan.
+The three men in the boat picked up two more survivors and later made it to China and freedom.

 Of the nearly 1775 men who boarded the Arisan Maru, only nine survived its sinking.
 Eight of these men survived the war.
 2nd Lt.
 Charles E. Bennett was not one of them.

-In 1945, his family received this message:
+In 1945, his wife received this message:

-“Dear Mr. & Mrs. Bennett,
+“Dear Mrs. Bennett,

 “The International Red Cross has transmitted to this government an official list obtained from the Japanese government, after long delay, of American prisoners of war who were lost while being transported northward from the Philippine islands on a Japanese ship which was sunk on Oct.
 24, 1944.

-“It is with deep regret that I inform you that your son was among those lost when the sinking occurred and, in the absence of any probability of survival, must be considered to have lost his life.
+“It is with deep regret that I inform you that your husband was among those lost when the sinking occurred and, in the absence of any probability of survival, must be considered to have lost his life.
 He will be carried on records of the war department as killed in action Oct.
 24, 1944.
 The evidence of his death was received June 16, 1945.

-“It is with deep regret that I inform you that your son, 2nd Lt.
+“It is with deep regret that I inform you that your husband, 2nd Lt.
 Charles E. Bennett, O, 890, 435, 192nd Tank Battalion, was among those lost when that sinking occurred and, in the absence of any probability of survival, must be considered to have lost his life.
 He will be carried on the records of the War Department as Killed in Action 24 October 1944.
 The evidence of this death was received 16 June 1945, the date upon which his pay will terminate and accounts will be closed.